 Flu (influenza) is an infection caused by a virus.
-Flu is very infectious.
+It is very infectious.
 You mainly catch it from coughs and sneezes of people who have the virus.
-When you have flu you feel unwell more quickly than with a cold.
-Colds tend to develop slowly, starting with a sore throat and runny nose.
-Flu comes on more quickly and often causes
+The symptoms of flu often come on very quickly and include

 - Aching muscles

 Anyone who has flu feels pretty awful but most healthy people recover within a few days, as their immune system gets rid of the virus.
-Occasionally people develop complications, such as pneumonia or bronchitis.
+Occasionally people develop complications, such as severe chest infections.
 These are serious illnesses which can need hospital treatment.
 A small number of people die due to the complications.

-The flu jab is not a live vaccine so you won’t develop flu from having it.
+The flu jab does not contain live flu virus so you won’t develop flu from having it.
 It is safe to have it while you are having cancer treatment.

 - Are allergic to egg (the vaccine is made from hen’s eggs)